syncfusion-content/javascript-docs/js/PercentageTextBox/Behavior-Settings.md

 The **PercentageTextBox** control’s style and appearance can be controlled based on CSS classes.
 In order to apply styles to the **Textbox** control, you need to refer 2 files namely, **ej.widgets.core.min.css** and **ej.theme.min.css**.
 If the file **ej.web.all.min.css** is referred, then it is not necessary to include the files **ej.widgets.core.min.css** and **ej.theme.min.css** in your project**,** as **ej.web.all.min.css** is the combination of these two.

-By default, there are 16 themes support available for **PercentageTextBox** control namely:
+By default, there are 17 themes support available for **PercentageTextBox** control namely:

+* bootstrap
-* bootstrap-theme
+* flat-azure
 * flat-azure-dark
 * fat-lime
 * flat-lime-dark